cyrilli/cyrilli.github.io/index.md

 ## About
-I’m currently a Postdoctoral Associate in the Department of Statistics and Data Science at Yale University, working with Professors Zhuoran Yang and Dirk Bergemann.
-I completed my Ph.D. in Computer Science at the University of Virginia, where I was advised by Professor Hongning Wang.
+I am a Tenure-Track Assistant Professor in the Department of Industrial Engineering at Tsinghua University.
+Prior to joining Tsinghua, I was a Postdoctoral Associate in the Department of Statistics and Data Science at Yale University, where I was also affiliated with the Center for Algorithms, Data, and Market Design (CADMY).
+I hold a doctoral degree in Computer Science from the University of Virginia, a master’s degree in Mechatronics Engineering, and bachelor’s degrees in Mechanical Engineering and English from Harbin Institute of Technology.

 <div class="masthead" style="margin-top: -25px;margin-bottom: -15;"> </div>